BloomTech-Labs/labs-book/engineering/guides/eslint-prettier-setup.md

 `yarn add eslint prettier eslint-config-prettier eslint-plugin-prettier` or `npm i eslint prettier eslint-config-prettier eslint-plugin-prettier`.

-!!!
-Note
+{% hint style="info" %}
 For react apps, add `eslint-plugin-react` to dependencies as well!
 Then we can add a file named `.eslintrc.js` with the following content for a react app.
+{% endhint %}

 ### Example React Config